cancerit/hairpin2/internal_doc.md

   - The module **does not** prefilter, or perform fragment filtering With regard to prefiltering - this is not performed by this module, as the filtering is not relevant to hairpin detection and should be performed separately.
 Filtering can be performed using the `vcfilter` or `bcftools` modules.

-**N.B.** this program is currently in an alpha/testing phase - it is available on the farm, but is likely to change, or have new features added, rapidly, per user responses.
-It also may be broken in some way; if so please get in touch.
+**N.B.** this program is currently in an alpha/testing phase - it is available on the farm, but is likely to change, or have new features added, rapidly, per user responses. **It also may be broken in some way; if so please get in touch**.
 It is not currently publicly available - it will be made public as soon as it is out of this alpha phase.

 ### ACCESS